 Attention!

 The description posted on this page is a simplified version of the official version of the annotation for the drug.
-The information is provided for informational purposes only and is not a guide for self-treatment.
-Before using the drug, you should consult with a specialist and read the instructions approved by the manufacturer.
+The information is provided for informational purposes only and does not constitute a guide for self-medication.
+Before using the medicine, you must consult a specialist and read the instructions approved by the manufacturer.

 Loading...Loading...